 VyprVPN has been in the market for a significant amount of time now.
 It belongs to a company called Golden Frog, a Swiss-based developer, which seems to be focused entirely on the privacy & security market – VPN included.

 So far, it sounds all normal.
 There is, however, an interesting twist to Golden Frog’s background.
-Apparently, its founders learnt that the NSA was conducting covert surveillance on AT&T networks.
-When it brought this to the attention of authorities, it was ignored.
-The incident was an interesting one nonetheless (read more about Room 641a).
+In 2007, a whistleblower and ex-AT&T employee Mark Klein said on Ars Technica that the NSA was conducting covert surveillance on AT&T networks.
+The founders learnt about it and brought this to the attention of authorities, it was ignored.

-Because of that, Golden Frog founders decided to embark on a mission to help protect Internet users.
-The company was incorporated in Switzerland in 1994 and has been moving full steam ahead since then.
+Because of that, Golden Frog founders decided to embark on a mission to help protect Internet users and founded VyprVPN in 2009.

 At this point of time, VyprVPN is one of the core applications built and maintained by Golden Frog which is publicly available.